• Suppressed feelings becoming visible

 I illustrate raw emotions conveyed through body language.
 Emotions transcend cultural boundaries and connect us all.
 As an artist, I aspire to motivate others to embrace their unique heritage while fostering a connection to humanity through our shared emotional experiences.

-I hope my stories inspire you and my artwork captivates you.
+I hope my story inspires you and my artwork captivates you

 In 2002, I was diagnosed with Multiple Sclerosis (MS).
 My motor skills were impaired.
 However, my ability to paint was not.
 I knew I was tremendously blessed.